tutterown/fuzzyhttp/README.md

 Fuzzyhttp is a bash script that will take a URL and output a the HTTP Header response for each HTTP response type.

+# Compatibility

+This has only been successfully tested on Kali Linux.
+It does not output the data properly on Mac.

 # POC

 To run the script, simply enter the following command: